 If you have been to the Minnesota Zoo at some point in the past 20 years, you have more than likely been to the Wells Fargo Family Farm.
 It is easily one of the Minnesota Zoo’s most popular attractions, and is home to the wildly popular Farm Babies.
-The farm now has a new, unique feature that will welcome thousands of guests each year.

-Part of the first phase of a Minnesota Zoo revitalization project, the gateway provides a brand new structure to redefine the entrance of a nearly 20-year-old farm.
+Now, the farm has a new, unique feature that will welcome thousands of guests each year: Part of the first phase of a Minnesota Zoo revitalization project, the gateway provides a brand new structure to redefine the entrance of a nearly 20-year-old farm.

 The gateway is dedicated to a historic timeline of Minnesota farming in an effort to connect visitors with our states’ long agricultural farming heritage, while creating a more intimate experience for guests visiting the exhibit beyond.
 The first phase of the project was made possible thorough gifts to the Minnesota Zoo Foundation from corporate partner Wells Fargo and donors Carmen and Jim Campbell, totaling $1,000,000.